 Your Subdomain URLs would look something like this:

 These landing page subdomain examples are the reverse of the previous examples.
 This is a different way to leverage a large retail network while publishing landing pages for your brand.

 In the previous example, we said that the landing page subdomain examples were published under the root domains of their various vendors.
 But this time, the brand publishes subdomains for each individual retailer under its own root domain.

-We can see when subdomains come in handy with the above examples.
-But let’s talk more about why subdomains are so handy.
+We can see using subdomains come in handy with the above examples.
+But let’s talk more about why landing page subdomains are so handy.

-As you can see from the above landing page subdomain examples, one of the most common uses of a subdomain is to create an online e-commerce store.
-Your subdomain can function differently from your root domain, which is what you need in this instance.
+As you can see from the above landing page subdomain examples, one of the most common uses of using subdomain is to create an online e-commerce store.
+Your landing page subdomain can function differently from your root domain, which is what you need in this instance.

 However, e-commerce stores are not the most common use of subdomains.

 Often, developers will test new plugins and updates on a subdomain staging site.
 You can password-protect your subdomain so that it is not accessible to the general public.